MySQL Router 8.4 Release Notes

 If a client sent read-only statements to a destination which was

-not configured as super_read_only
+not configured as super_read_only, using the

 Read-Write splitting port, MySQL Router redirected the statement to